 Limited to doctoral candidates in clinical psychology.
 Supervised practice in field placements.
+This course requires a minimum of 27 hours per week of out of classroom work.

 CCPX 5330 - Principles and techniques of clinical assessment

 Limited to doctoral candidates in clinical, counseling, and school psychology.
 Theory and practice of psychological testing; focus on cognitive assessment.
 CCPX 5333 Practicum in Clinical Supervision and Consultation Design, methodology, and artifact in research.
 Development of research proposals.
 Critical review of journal articles.